Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 092 : October 19, 2018

-**Today's Progress** : Read the paper, Arguing Machines: Human Supervision of Black Box AI Systems That Make Life-Critical Decisions also wrote a medium talking briefly about what happens if our sampling rate is too low.
+**Today's Progress** : Studied solving sparse-reward tasks with Curiosity also wrote a medium talking briefly about what happens if our sampling rate is too low.

 **Thoughts** : I am learning new things day by day.